COS UCA Job Catalog

 • Grade (asynchronously) students’ work and provide feedback for ~5-7 hours a week (on weeks when grading takes place, which is more or less every 2 weeks).

-• Attend (and participate in) grading consistency meetings (most likely online) taking place on Thursdays 4:30PM-5:30PM
+• Attend (and actively participate in) grading consistency meetings (most likely online) taking place on Thursdays 4:30PM-5:30PM

-• Attend (and participate in) weekly status meetings (most likely online) taking place on Fridays 3:30PM-5:00PM
+• Attend (and actively participate in) weekly status meetings (most likely online) taking place on Fridays 3:30PM-5:00PM

 • Meet grading deadlines consistently